VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 **Sample command**:

 The following command prints logs for container `container1` in Pod `mypod`.
 If your Pod only has one container, you can omit the `-c CONTAINER` flag.
+To retrieve the logs from all the containers in the Pod, include the `--all-containers` flag.

 ```shell
 kubectl logs mypod -c container1